AAUW Research Reveals New Dimensions to the Gender Pay Gap in Advance of Equal Pay DayMarch 19, 2014

 Released in advance of Equal Pay Day, The Simple Truth goes beyond the widely reported 77 percent statistic and offers key facts about gender pay disparity.
 AAUW researchers explain the origins of the pay gap and provide charts that break down the gap by several categories, including race, education, and geography.
 The report also explores what individuals, employers, and governments can do to address this pervasive problem and offers resources for fair pay advocates.

 “Employers should lead on this issue.
-The pay gap hurts families and costs a typical woman at least $400,000 over the course of her career,” said AAUW Executive Director and CEO Linda D. Hallman, CAE.
+The pay gap hurts families and costs a typical woman at least $400,000 over the course of her career,” said AAUW CEO Linda D. Hallman, CAE.
 “While some CEOs have been vocal in their commitment to paying workers fairly, American women can’t wait for incremental change.
 AAUW urges companies to conduct salary audits proactively to monitor and address gender pay differences.
 It’s just good business.”

 In the face of congressional gridlock, AAUW also urges President Barack Obama to issue an executive order banning federal contractors from retaliating against workers who discuss their salaries or ask about pay practices, a move that could protect 22 percent of the nation’s workforce.
 On the individual level, AAUW works with the Wage Project to offer $tart $mart workshops at college campuses nationwide to provide women with the tools they need to negotiate for fair pay, which can help close part of the pay gap.